surf-visualization/blospray/readme.md

 * Texturing
 * HDRI lighting

+Finally, some current limitations:

-Integration within the Blender UI, mostly panels for editing properties and such, is also very rudimentary.
+* Integration within the Blender UI, mostly panels for editing properties and such, is not very advanced.
 Some properties are currently only settable using Blender [custom properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html) on objects and meshes.
+* Only a single connection to the render server (see below) is handled at a time
+* Simulatenous rendering modes in Blender are not supported.
+E.g. multiple 3D views each in interactive rendering mode will not work.

 ### Workflow

-The overall idea is to use Blender to set up a scene to render in the usual way.
+The overall idea is to use Blender to set up the scene to render in the usual way.
-Regular Blender meshes are handled mostly correct, although Blender materials are currently not exported.
-To make use of (BL)OSPRAY-specific features a "plugin" can be enabled on a mesh object.
+Regular Blender meshes are handled mostly correct, although Blender's Cycles and EEVEE materials are currently not exported.
+A subset of the materials supported by OSPRay is available, though.

+To make use of (BL)OSPRAY-specific features a "plugin" can be enabled on a normal mesh object.
 This plugin generates OSPRay-specific scene elements that are handled independently from Blender.
 Examples of such elements are volumetric data or point sets.

 There are currently 3 types of plugins in BLOSPRAY: